plucena/coti_python/README.md

 gemini 2.5 @coti-python-examples @coti-web3 @PrivateStorage.sol

-using examaples from @coti-python-examples write a @coti-web3.py program to compile and deploy @PrivateStorage.sol
-on Coti Testnet
+using examaples from @coti-python-examples write a @coti-web3.py program to compile and deploy @PrivateStorage.sol on Coti Testnet

-will probably  fail signing
+[will probably  fail signing]

 python3.13 compile_and_deploy_private_storage.py
 ```

 check smart contract on testnet

 ```
 https://testnet.cotiscan.io/address/0xb44E90707A29890942AE1D6595D6A52BA2Ba762e
 ```

+create a web3.py client

 ```
 DONT CHANGE SC ADDRESS FOR TEST